CarolinaPB/DegreeProject/summarizing/analysis.md

 ```

 ### Get genes in hotstpot
-Get genes in hotspot with causal effect and genes wthout causal effect
+Get genes in hotspot with causal effect and genes without causal effect

 ```r
 # get granges for all the genes